 Public Roads (Road Tours):

-The Nürburgring is infamous amongst insurance companies, and as mentioned in the ‘driving your own car on track’ scenario above – usually there is no insurance at all.
-This also applies to companies, not just individuals, and we need to protect our significant investment (our cars) to ensure that we can continue offering our services to our customers.
+Normal insurance companies don’t cover for the race track – This also applies to companies, not just individuals, and we need to protect our significant investment (our cars) to ensure that we can continue offering our services to our customers.